A Case of Mistaken Identity

-Despite having been an active slave holder for 56 years, George Washington struggled with the institution of slavery and spoke frequently of his desire to end the practice.
-At the end of this life Washington made the bold step to free his slaves in his 1799 will - the only slave-holding Founding Father to do so.
+Despite having been an enslaver for 56 years, George Washington struggled with the institution of slavery and wrote of his desire to end the practice.
+At the end of his life, Washington made the decision to free all of the enslaved people he owned in his 1799 will.

-When Washington’s father Augustine died in 1743, George Washington became a slave owner at the early age of eleven.
-In his will, Augustine left his son the 280 acre family farm near Fredericksburg, Virginia.
-In addition, Washington was willed ten slaves.
-As a young adult, Washington purchased at least eight more slaves, including a carpenter named Kitt.
-Washington purchased more slaves in 1755, including four men, two women, and a child.
+When Washington’s father Augustine died in 1743, George Washington inherited enslaved people at the early age of eleven.
+In his will, Augustine left his son the 280-acre family farm near Fredericksburg, Virginia.
+In addition, Washington was willed ten enslaved people.
+As a young adult, Washington purchased at least eight more enslaved people, including a carpenter named Kitt.
+Washington purchased more enslaved people in 1755, including four men, two women, and a child.

-Of the 318 slaves living at Mount Vernon in 1799, a little less than half (123 individuals) were owned by George Washington himself.
-Another 153 slaves at Mount Vernon in 1799 were dower slaves from the Custis estate.
-When Martha Washington's first husband, Daniel Parke Custis, died without a will in 1757, she received a life interest in one-third of his estate, including the slaves.
-Neither George nor Martha Washington could free these slaves by law and upon Martha’s death these individuals reverted to the Custis estate and were divided among her grandchildren.
+Of the 317 enslaved people living at Mount Vernon in 1799, a little less than half (123 people) were owned by George Washington himself.
+Another 153 enslaved people were owned by the Custis estate.
+When Martha Washington's first husband, Daniel Parke Custis, died without a will in 1757, she received a life interest in one-third of his estate, including enslaved people.
+Neither George nor Martha Washington could free these people by law and upon Martha’s death, these people reverted to the Custis estate and were divided among her grandchildren.

 Further, the enslaved population at Mount Vernon had contact with at least three other Christian denominations: Baptists, Methodists, and Quakers.
 There were also several remnants of religious traditions from Africa continuing to some degree at Mount Vernon, including both Vodoun and Islam.

 Running away was a risky venture that often did not succeed.
 As a result, Mount Vernon’s enslaved population frequently resisted their bondage through a variety of methods while working on the plantation.
 Individuals utilized less noticeable methods of resistance, including feigning illness, working slowly, producing shoddy work, and misplacing or damaging tools and equipment.
-More active means of protest included actions such as theft, arson, and sabotage of crops.
-Theft was a particularly frequently act of visible slave resistance.
-Over the years slaves at Mount Vernon were accused of stealing a wide variety of objects, including tools, fabrics, yam, raw wool, wine, rum, milk, butter, fruits, meats, corn, and potatoes.
+More active methods of protest included actions such as theft, arson, and sabotage of crops.
+Theft was a particularly frequent act of visible resistance.
+Over the years enslaved people at Mount Vernon were accused of stealing a wide variety of objects, including tools, fabrics, yam, raw wool, wine, rum, milk, butter, fruits, meats, corn, and potatoes.

-Philis Wheatley was an enslaved woman brought to Boston from West Africa at just seven years of age.
-Uncommon for practices at the time, Wheatley received instruction in subjects ranging from Greek, Latin and poetry from the daughter of her owners.
-By age twelve Wheatley began writing poetry and by eighteen had become well-known for the publication of an elegy she wrote commemorating the death of a prominent preacher.
+Phillis Wheatley was brought to Boston from West Africa and enslaved at just seven years of age.
+Uncommon for practices at the time, Wheatley received instruction in subjects ranging from Greek, Latin, and poetry.
+By age twelve, Wheatley began writing poetry.
+By eighteen, she had become well-known for the publication of an elegy she wrote commemorating the death of a prominent preacher.
 In the winter of 1775, Wheatley sent Washington a letter containing an ode to the newly appointed Commander-in-Chief of the Continental Army.
 The poem concluded: "Proceed, great chief, with virtue on thy side, / Thy ev’ry action let the goddess guide. / A crown, a mansion, and a throne that shine, / With gold unfading, WASHINGTON!
 Be thine."

-Washington responded kindly to Wheatley in a letter, the only known missive that he wrote to an enslaved individual, and even addressed the letter to "Miss Phillis," an unusually polite way for a member of the gentry to address a slave.
-Washington invited Wheatley to call on him at his headquarters in Cambridge, Massachusetts.
-In March of 1776, Washington courteously received Wheatley's visit.
-Given Washington’ status as a slaveholder, their meeting was an early instance of the progression of racial understanding in antebellum America.
+Washington responded kindly to Wheatley in a letter, the only known missive that he wrote to an enslaved individual, and even addressed the letter to "Miss Phillis," an unusually polite way for a member of the gentry to address an enslaved person.
+Although there is no proof that the two met in person, General Washington invited Wheatley in March 1776 to call on him at his headquarters in Cambridge, Massachusetts.

-Mount Vernon’s enslaved community usually worked a six-day week, with Sunday generally being the day off for everyone on the plantation.
-On a daily basis, in addition to their day's work, slaves had their own housekeeping work such as tending chickens and garden plots, cooking, preserving the produce of gardens, and caring for clothing.
-With precious little free time and control over their own schedules, slaves at Mount Vernon attempted to exert some control over their personal lives.
-Some slaves at Mount Vernon spent their free time visiting with one another.
-In some instances, slaves visited other plantations where their spouses lived.
-Some even used their time to play games and sports.
-A visitor to Mount Vernon during the summer of 1798 described what may have been a team sport played by the slaves on a Sunday.
-The visitor from Poland recorded witnessing a group of about thirty slaves divided into two groups, playing a game he described as "prisoner's base," which involved "jumps and gambols as if they had rested all week.”
+Mount Vernon’s enslaved community usually worked a six-day week, with Sunday generally being the day off for most people on the plantation.
+In addition to their day's work assigned by the Washingtons, enslaved people had their own work such as tending chickens and garden plots, cooking, preserving the produce of gardens, and caring for clothing.
+With precious little free time and control over their own schedules, enslaved people at Mount Vernon attempted to exert some control over their personal lives.
+Some spent their free time socializing at Mount Vernon or neighboring plantations where friends, family, or spouses lived.
+Others used their time to rest, care for children, or possibly play games and sports.
+A visitor to Mount Vernon from Poland during the summer of 1798 recorded witnessing a group of about thirty people divided into two teams, playing a game he referred to as "prisoner's base," which involved "jumps and gambols.”

 Washington wrote his will several months before his death in December 1799.
-In the document, Washington left directions for the eventual emancipation of his slaves after the passing of Martha Washington.
-Of the 318 slaves at Mount Vernon in 1799, 123 of the individuals were owned by George Washington and were eligible to be freed as per the terms of the will.
+In the document, Washington left directions for the eventual emancipation of enslaved people he owned after the passing of Martha Washington.
+Of the 317 enslaved people at Mount Vernon in 1799, 123 of the individuals were owned by George Washington and were eligible to be freed as per the terms of the will.

-However, these conditions did not apply to all slaves at Mount Vernon.
-By law, neither George nor Martha Washington could free the Custis dower slaves.
-Upon Martha Washington’s death in 1802, these individuals became property once again of the Custis estate, and were divided among the grandchildren.
-By 1799, 153 slaves at Mount Vernon were part of this dower property.
+By law, neither George nor Martha Washington could free the people owned by the Custis estate.
+Upon Martha Washington’s death in 1802, these individuals were divided among the Custis grandchildren.
+By 1799, 153 of the people enslaved at Mount Vernon were part of this dower property.